 Article IV - MembersSection 1.
 Annual meeting of Members.

-The Annual Meeting of the members shall be held during the month of October each year at the principal place of business of the Association or at such other place as shall be designated by the Board of Directors.
+The Annual Meeting of the Members shall be held during the each calendar year at the principal place of business of the Association or at such other place as shall be designated by the Board of Directors.

 Section 2.
 Order of Business.